jscs-dev/node-jscs/README.md

 ### validateIndentation

-Validates indentation for arrays, objects, switch statements, and block statements
+Validates indentation for switch statements and block statements

 Type: `Integer` or `String`